 And don’t worry – there are still plenty of things to do in Cusco during the shoulder- and off-season!

-Top Things To Do In Cusco
+Best Things To Do In Cusco

-Explore the Ancient Incan City, Machu Picchu
+1. Explore The Ancient Incan City, Machu Picchu

-Machu Picchu is one of the most important places to embrace “take nothing but photographs, leave nothing but footprints!”
+Machu Picchu is one of the most important places to embrace: “take nothing but photographs, leave nothing but footprints!”

 There are two main ways to access the city.
 You can either do a multi-day trek or take a train from Cusco to Machu Picchu.
-The Inca Trail is the most famous of treks, but there are plenty of alternative treks in Cusco that are just as beautiful, and much less impacted by tourism and erosion.
+The Inca Trail is the most famous of treks, but there are plenty of alternative treks in Cusco that are just as beautiful and much less impacted by tourism and erosion.

-Hike the Epic Moonstone Trail
+2. Hike The Epic Moonstone Trail

-Go off the Beaten Track in Choquequirao
+3. Go Off The Beaten Track In Choquequirao

 Just 30 miles from Machu Picchu, this ancient city wasn’t fully explored until about 40 years ago.
 This site gets hardly any tourists in comparison to its’ neighbours – partially because it’s only accessible by foot.